mnishz/devotion.vim/README.md

 When you type any commmand, the total time is added up and echoed.
 ## Monitoring file
 - Running time of Vim.
-- View (normal mode) time of vim filetype.
+- View (normal mode) time of "vim" filetype.
-- Edit (insert mode) time of vim filetype.
+- Edit (insert mode) time of "vim" filetype.
-- View (normal mode) time of help filetype.
+- View (normal mode) time of "help" filetype.
-- Edit (insert mode) time of help filetype.
+- Edit (insert mode) time of "help" filetype.
 ## Features
 - Pure Vim script
 - Stand-alone